Best Vitamin B12 Injection Site – Administering B12 Shots

-Front of Thigh
+Front Of Thigh

-The thigh is a popular option to self-administer a vitamin B12 injection.
+The thigh is a popular option as well to self-administer a vitamin B12 injection.
 Pinch a layer of skin with your thumb and index finger, which should be about an inch and a half apart from each other, in the front area of the thigh.
 Inject the shot into this pinched layer.

-Side or Back of Upper Arm
+Side Or Back Of Upper Arm

 Frequently Asked Questions